Crafty Cookbook

 • I typically shape this into a strip using my hands as I apply it to the roll.

 • The amount added is up to your personal preference!
-I typically use around 2 tbsp per roll.
+I typically use around 2 tablespoon per roll.

 Avocado Slices